MrYossu/Pixata.Utilities/README.md

 ## Blog
 Random thoughts and notes that are sometimes useful, and sometimes related to these components can be found on [my blog](https://www.pixata.co.uk/).

+## Things to do
+Some of the more important issues that need addressing...

+* The Blazor project should be split into two, one that doesn't rely on Telerik, and one that does.
+That way anyone who wants to use most of the compoents, but doesn't have a licence for Telerik still can
+* The form components in the Blazor project need a common base class pulling out, as they are all almost identical
+* Those form components also need to use the built-in Blazor form components, not the HTML form elements